github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-github-team.md

 ---
 title: Getting started with GitHub Team
-intro: 'With {{ site.data.variables.product.prodname_team }} groups of people can collaborate across many projects at the same time in an organization account.'
+intro: 'With {% data variables.product.prodname_team %} groups of people can collaborate across many projects at the same time in an organization account.'
 versions:
   free-pro-team: '*'
 ---

 Organizations are shared accounts where businesses and open-source projects can collaborate across many projects at once.
 Owners and administrators can manage member access to the organization's data and projects with sophisticated security and administrative features.

-## Part 1: Configuring your {{ data variables.product.product_name }} account
+## Part 1: Configuring your {% data variables.product.product_name %} account

 ### Creating an organization, choosing GitHub Team as the product